 Currently all mobile map and scene packages that are authored by ArcGIS Pro are read-only.

-For more information see create a mobile map package or create a mobile scene package in the ArcGIS Pro documentation.
+For more information about creating packages in ArcGIS Pro see create a mobile map package or create a mobile scene package.
 If you'd like a ready-to-use and regularly updated network dataset (and locator) for your area of interest, you can license StreetMap Premium data (in mobile map package format).
 For details, see add StreetMap Premium data.

 Create offline layers